ifandelse/machina.postal/README.md

 // when the above FSM instantiates, it will transition into "hungry", and our console subscription
 // will print out "OH MY GOSH, I'm starving!"

-// now that we have our FSM instance, and a subscription listening for events
+// Now that we have our FSM instance and a subscription listening for events (above)
-// we'll get a channel and publish to it: var channel = postal.channel("hunger.machine");
+// Let's get a channel and publish to it: var channel = postal.channel("hunger.machine");
-channel.publish( { datums: "stuff you might want to send to the FSM handler }, { topic: "go.get.food" } );
+channel.publish( { datums: "stuff you might want to send to the FSM handler" }, { topic: "go.get.food" } );

 // When the "eating" state is entered, the _onEnter handler will fire and publish an event which
 // our console subscriber will catch and then print: "NOM NOM NOM NOM NOM!"
 // Then we can publish
-channel.publish( { datums: "other stuff you might want to send to the FSM }, { topic: "stop.eating.pig" } );
+channel.publish( { datums: "other stuff you might want to send to the FSM" }, { topic: "stop.eating.pig" } );

 // When the "satisfied" state is entered, the _onEnter handler will fire and publish an event which
 // our console subscriber will catch and then print: "NAP TIME!"